hanpari/sovereign/source/02/052_drama.md

 "This was the finest dream I've ever had," he declared, stretching out.
 "Welcome to reality, Mr. Sovereign.
 It's the time to show puny humans how terrible you are.
 And why not start with an annoying specimen?
 Even though it is questionable if torturing dear Profesor Zhutra counts as antagonizing the human race.
 I would call it a charity."

-Taking all prepared proprieties, including the ad-hoc made treasure box, egg-shaped artifact, and Dolls' handcuffs, Gromov left the cabin.
+Putting up the suit and taking all prepared proprieties, including the ad-hoc made treasure box, egg-shaped artifact, and Dolls' handcuffs, Gromov left the cabin.